Canon SL2 vs Olympus TG-5

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SL2 and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The TG-5 was replaced by the Olympus TG-6, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the SL2 and TG-5 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Olympus TG-5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SL2 and the Olympus TG-5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS Rebel SL2:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.